JosephMalandruccolo/nsxmlparser-demonstration/README.md

 ### Reuse

 Personally, on top of all of those issues, I find it frustrating that the `XMLParser` class on that web site (renamed `UsersParser` here) was coded for only the `User` XML data.
 So, I have written a variation of it, `XmlArrayParser`, which captures much of the functionality of the original parser code, but can work with most XML files of this structure (i.e. an array of items, for which each item has either a series of attributes or a series of sub-elements that are strings).
-In short, while this `XmlArrayParser` has limitations, it does everything that the `XmlParser` was doing, plus a little more, and does so in a generic fashion, so you can get some reuse from it.
+In short, while this `XmlArrayParser` has limitations, it does everything that the `XmlParser` was doing, plus a little more, and does so in a more flexible fashion, so you can get some reuse from it.

 ## Classes, Protocols, and Categories